kvbc/cl-cinp/README.md

 | swap    | -         | Swap the top two numbers on the stack |

 Comments in this language start with an `#` and go all the way to the end of the line.
+When the stack is empty and a value is about to be popped off the stack, then it just assumes that there's an 0.

 &nbsp;
 # Examples